MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/desktop-pwas.md

 * Push notifications
 * Periodic sync
-* Media: access to bluethooth, USB
+* Media: access to Bluethooth, USB
 * Intensive WebGL content
 * Native performance with WebAssembly

 ## The Microsoft Store

-Because PWAs can be a first-class citizen in the Microsoft Store, a user will be able to engage fully with an installed PWA—from discovery, to installation, to execution—without ever opening the browser.
+Because PWAs are first-class citizens in the Microsoft Store, users can fully engage with them, from discovery, to installation, to execution, without ever opening the browser.

 Pitch about why this is great for distributing PWAs.